Family home for an elderly and/or disabled person (family caregiver)

 Find who can answer your questions in your region

-For any information concerning family care and to know if the provision of a third-party regulator is in place
+For any information concerning family care and to know if the service of a third-party regulator is set up

 Local information point dedicated to the elderlyFor any information concerning the family reception of people with disabilities

-Departmental House for Disabled Persons (MDPH)To learn more about the Cesu familial
+Departmental House for the Disabled (MDPH)To learn more about the Cesu familial

 To find out if you are an individual employer using the Cesu or an employee declared with the Cesu device